GetStream/stream-chat-android/documentation/docs/client/uploading_files.md

 ## Customizing Upload Logic

-You can use your own CDN.
-You'll have to create your own implementation of the FileUploader interface, and any upload and delete calls will be sent to that implementation.
+The SDK allows you to use your own CDN by creating your own implementation of the `FileUploader` interface, and pass it to `ChatClient.Builder`.

 The code examples below show how to change where files are uploaded: